Apac District: Overview

 In 2006, Apac District was split and part of it became Oyam District.
 In July 2010, it was further sub-divided to create Kole District.

 Population

-In 1991, the national population census estimated the district population at 162,200.
+The 1991 national census estimated the district population at 162,200.
 The 2002 national census estimated the population at 249,700.
 The annual population growth rate in the district between 2002 and 2012 was 3.5 percent.
 It was estimated that the population in 2012 was 349,000.

 Economic activities

 Subsistence agriculture is the major economic activity in the district.
 An estimated 80 percent of the district's population is engaged in subsistence agriculture, although approximately 75 percent of the work is done by women.